eddLai/Exoskeleton-Control-Note/documents/Simulation/CEINMS/overview of CEINMS.md

 $A$ constained in 0~0.12

->ref. ***A one-parameter neural activation to muscle activation model: esti mating isometric joint moments from electromyograms***
+>ref. ***A one-parameter neural activation to muscle activation model: estimating isometric joint moments from electromyograms***

 ---
 # Contraction dynamics